-Unfortunately, if the problem has progressed before we show up, you might need a new evaporator coil.
+Unfortunately, if the problem has progressed, you might need a new evaporator coil.
 We can help you investigate your warranty if that’s the case.
 If your HVAC is still under warranty, this could reduce the cost drastically.

-That’s why it’s so important to call us as soon as you notice the smell from dirty sock syndrome.
+That’s why you must call us as soon as you notice the smell of dirty sock syndrome.
 If we can get to the problem quickly, it can save you money by avoiding emergency repairs.

 How Can You Avoid Dirty Sock Syndrome in the First Place?

-Once you get your evaporator coil cleaned up or replaced, you’ll want to take steps to prevent dirty sock syndrome from returning.
+Once your evaporator coil is cleaned up or replaced, you’ll want to adopt preventative measures to prevent dirty sock syndrome from returning.